OpenBioSim/biosimspace_tutorials/04_fep/02_RBFE/01_setup_rbfe.md

 This will cover how to analyse the results for an RBFE Network.
 You can get started with the setup notebook by following this link:
 [02_analysis_rbfe.ipynb](02_analysis_rbfe.ipynb)

+Alternatively, the contents of this workflow, including setup, production and analysis, can be run using our snakemake RBFE workflow.
+This workflow, along with a guide for deploying it at scale using SLURM, can be found here: https://github.com/OpenBioSim/rbfe_workflow